apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Jake Paul STRIPS down!
-Barely makes weight for Nate Diaz fight at weigh in!**
+**Army chief retires as Tuberville hold snarls the Pentagon's top ranks**

-You can read more about it [here](https://www.youtube.com/watch?v=QvDHAf30glI).
+You can read more about it [here](https://www.politico.com/news/2023/08/04/tuberville-hold-as-james-mcconville-retires-00109833).

 ## Requirements
 - Python 3.8